Phyloiota/protocol-rfcs/text/0000-chrysalis-referendum/0000-chrysalis-referendum.md

 # Drawbacks

-* To vote, you always have to send tokens to yourself, so every time you receive tokens, you have to send them to yourself again.
+* To vote, you always have to send tokens to yourself, so every time you receive them, you have to send them to yourself again if you want to include them in the vote.
 It is also technically possible to have different votes for different UTXOs on a single address.
 * The standard referendum vote length would be 8 (Index) +2 (Header) +32 (ID) +1 (option count) +1 (option) = 44 additional bytes, which is rather long and might therefore increase the POW requirement for the transaction.
 However, additional questions on a referendum only take one extra byte.
-* If someone has multiple addresses, they could be linked together if they cast a vote for all addresses at the same time.
-Firefly should probably have some sort of delay to prevent this.
+* If someone has multiple addresses, they could be linked together if they cast a vote for all addresses simultaneously.
+Users will be made aware of this and have to do numerous votes with parts of their addresses in separated Firefly Wallets during the commencing period to reach the desired level of extra privacy.

-# Rationale and alternatives

-* Another proposal was to create a network fork, and send all tokens either to address A for Build or address B for Burn.
-However, this is more of a one-time solution as it cannot be reused for future referenda.
-* Tokens could also be locked for a few days to prevent flash-loan attacks.
-However, this would turn away possible voters.
-* The referendum could check for how long the tokens have not been moved and attribute voting power based on this time.
-However, this would turn away voters that constantly use IOTA, even if the tokens mostly stay in someone's wallet.

 # Unresolved questions

-* Are the limits chosen reasonable?
+* Are the limits chosen reasonably?
 * Do we need additional endpoints?